abdullah6930/HungarianLotteryProblem/README.md

 During the weekly draw, the lottery organization selects **5 distinct numbers**.
 The system must then quickly report how many players matched 2, 3, 4, or all 5 numbers from the pre-loaded player entries (up to 10 million).

 ### 🔄 Processing Sequence
-1. **Pre-processing**: Load all player entries into memory with optimized encoding
+1. **Pre-processing**: Load all player entries into memory with optimized storage
 2. **Draw Event**: Lottery organization announces the 5 winning numbers
 3. **Analysis**: Rapidly compare all players against winning numbers
 4. **Report**: Generate winner statistics in milliseconds